No. 232 Group RAF

-No. 232 (Transport) Group RAF was a group of the Royal Air Force, active in 1945–46.
+No. 232 (Transport) Group RAF (232 Gp) was a group of the Royal Air Force, active between 1945 and 1946.

+History

-It was formed 24 February 1945 from the RAF Element of the Combat Cargo Task Force, and appears to have included No. 436 Squadron RCAF.
-It disbanded on 15 August 1946.
+No. 232 Group was formed 24 February 1945, in Comilla, from the RAF element of the Combat Cargo Task Force, and appears to have included No. 436 Squadron RCAF.
+Leaving a detachment at Comilla the group headquarters relocated to Rangoon during October.
+In March 1946 it moved to Singapore, where it disbanded on 15 August 1946.
 It was officially a Transport Command Group, operating under control of HQ Air Command South-East Asia.
-Air Commodore Alfred Earle was Air Officer Commanding, having arrived from command of No. 300 Group in Australia.
+Air Commodore Alfred Earle was Air Officer Commanding, having arrived from command of No. 300 Group RAF in Australia.

 It had a communication squadron, No. 232 Group Communication Squadron.